-The final 1235 and major scale pattern is the reverse combination pattern.
+The final 1235 pattern is the reverse combination pattern.

-When practicing guitar techniques in the woodshed, you’ll want to build your endurance as much as anything.
+When practicing guitar technique you want to build your endurance as much as anything.

-So, after learning this pattern, play as many patterns as you can in a row of the C major scale.
+So, after learning this pattern, play as many patterns as you can in a row over the C major scale.

 Even at a slow tempo this is a highly beneficial exercise.

-It’ll build your guitar chops, and work on your memorization of scale patterns all in one exercise.
+It builds your chops and works your memorization of scale patterns in one exercise.

-If you’re exploring Jazz guitar in your studies, then these next 11 scale patterns are essential guitar techniques to bring into your practice routine.
+If you’re exploring jazz guitar, these scale patterns are essential to bring into your practice routine.

-Each of these patterns comes from transcribed solos of some of the greatest players of all time, including Charlie Parker, Joe Pass, Mike Stern, and more.
+Each pattern comes from transcribed solos by Joe Pass, Mike Stern, and more.

-Not only will these scale patterns build your technique, but they’ll instantly turn your scale lines into Jazz guitar licks when used over Jazz standards in your solos.
+Not only do these patterns build technique, they instantly turn your scales into jazz guitar licks when used over jazz standards in your solos.

-These can include major modes, melodic minor modes, and the ever popular and essential Bebop Scale.
+These include major modes, harmonic minor modes, and the ever popular bebop scale.

-Lastly, when working on Jazz scale patterns, they sound best played down the scale at first.
+Lastly, when working jazz scale patterns, they sound best played down the scale in the beginning.

 So, each of the patterns below is presented with an ascending G7 arpeggio followed by the descending pattern.

-When you’re comfortable with any pattern, you can apply it in any direction to your Jazz guitar soloing lines and phrases.
+When you’re comfortable with any pattern, apply it in any direction to your jazz guitar solos.

-The first Jazz guitar scale pattern is one of the most important in the genre, the enclosure.
+The first jazz guitar pattern is one of the most important, the enclosure.

-Enclosures have many variations that you can learn and solo with, but this one is the most popular.
+Enclosures have many variations, but this one is the most popular.

-Essentially enclosing that target note, or encircling it with two chromatic notes.
+Enclosing that target note with two chromatic notes.

-Building a bit of tension into your lines, these chromatic notes will need to be resolved to avoid an awkward moments in your solos.
+Building tension, these chromatic notes need to be resolved to avoid awkward moments in your solos.

-So, you can add enclosures to any part of the bar, or over any chord or scale, but make sure to land on the target note at the end of each enclosure.
+So, you can add enclosures over any chord or scale, but make sure to land on the target note at the end of each enclosure.

-This’ll allow you to build tension and release into your Jazz guitar solos, and avoid any lines sounding like mistakes over Jazz standards.
+This allows you to build tension and release in your jazz guitar solos, and avoid any lines sounding like mistakes.

 Click to hear guitar techniques scale patterns 43

-As well as adding an enclosure to the root of any scale, you can also enclose the 5th of any scale you’re playing in a Jazz setting.
+As well as adding enclosures to the root of any scale, you can enclose the 5th.

-Here’s an example of adding an enclosure to the 5th of a G Mixolydian scale.
+Here’s an example of adding an enclosure to the 5th of G Mixolydian.